mmikuu/MSRchallenge/README.md

 | URL         | URL to the mentioned source                             |

 ### Run
- This program is designed to run on docker.
+This program is designed to run on docker.<br>
+You can run the python file by executing the following command
 ```
-cd database
-sh run_db.sh
+docker-compose build
+docker-compose up
 ```